 In April 2019, ParisTech therefore signed a Memorandum of Understanding with the University of Mining and Technology (UMaT) located in Tarkwa and in 2020 with the Kwame Nkrumah University of Science and Technology (KNUST) in Kumasi in Ghana and the University of Nairobi (UoN) in Kenya.

-Five schools – AgroParisTech, Chimie ParisTech - PSL, Ecole des Ponts ParisTech, Institut d’Optique Graduate School and MINES ParisTech - PSL – have joined the “French-African Cooperation for Engineering in Africa (FACEA)” project, which has the support of the French Ministry of Europe and Foreign Affairs (MEAE) and its operational arm, France Éducation International.
-The project aims to strengthen cooperation with the University of Nairobi and the University of Mines and Technology (UMaT) in Kenya and the Kwame Nkrumah University of Science and Technology (KNUST) in Ghana.
+Five schools – AgroParisTech, Chimie ParisTech - PSL, Ecole des Ponts ParisTech, Institut d’Optique Graduate School and MINES ParisTech - PSL – joined between 2019 and 2022 the “French-African Cooperation for Engineering in Africa (FACEA)” project, which has the support of the French Ministry of Europe and Foreign Affairs (MEAE) and its operational arm, France Éducation International.
+The project aimed to strengthen cooperation with the University of Nairobi and the University of Mines and Technology (UMaT) in Kenya and the Kwame Nkrumah University of Science and Technology (KNUST) in Ghana.